Intelligent sampling for multiple change-points in exceedingly long time series with rate guarantees: Concluding Remarks and Discussion

-Two popular methods used for models defined as in $(\ref{model})$ are the estimation of multiple structural breakpoints introduced in \cite{bai1998estimating} and PELT as described in \cite{killick2012optimal}.
+We now briefly turn our attention to two other popular multiple change point methods and their potential relevance to the intelligent sampling problem.
+Two popular for models defined as in $(\ref{model})$ are the estimation of multiple structural breakpoints introduced in \cite{bai1998estimating} and PELT as described in \cite{killick2012optimal}.
 The method described in \cite{bai1998estimating} does give consistent estimates, but only under the much stricter condition that $J$ is a constant and there exists values $\beta_1,\dots,\beta_J\in (0,1)$ such that $\tau_j=[\beta_jN]$ for all $j=1,\dots,J$ and $N$.
 Further, to run the actual procedure would require the use of dynamic programming which is computationally expensive ($O(N^2)$ time).
 With the PELT procedure, the implementation itself runs in a more manageable $O(N)$ time; however, this works under the very different Bayesian setting where the spacings $\tau_{j+1}-\tau_j$ are iid generated from some distribution.
 Further, PELT was built upon a procedure described in \cite{yao1984estimation}, which examines another Bayesian model where every point $\{1,\dots,N\}$ has a probability $p$ of being a change point, and the development did not go into details regarding rates of convergence of the change point estimates.
 Due to the theoretical and computational restrictions of the multiple structural breakpoints method and the differing framework under which PELT works, we focused our analysis on binary segmentation.

 We also mention the SMUCE procedure, introduced in \cite{frick2014multiscale}, where lower probability bounds for the events $\mathbb{P}[\hat{J}\neq J]$ and $\mathbb{P}[\underset{j=1,\dots,J}{\max}\underset{i=1,\dots,\hat{J}}{\min}|\hat{\tau}_i-\tau_j|\leq c_N]$, for any sequence $c_N$, were derived.
 These results can be combined to yield $\mathbb{P}[\hat{J}=J;\quad \underset{j=1,\dots,J}{\max}|\hat{\tau}_j-\tau_j|\leq c_N]\to 1 $ under certain restrictions and for some sequences $c_N $ that are $o(\delta_N)$, and therefore could be used in the first stage of intelligent sampling.
 SMUCE has the flexibility of working for a broader class of error terms \footnote{Some results apply when the errors are iid from a general exponential family.} but as was stated in \cite{frick2014multiscale}, the procedure involves dynamic programming which runs in $O(N^2)$ time.
 This last point is less of an issue for a modified version of SMUCE designed for iid Gaussian errors with heterogeneous variances.
 H-SMUCE, in \cite{pein2016heterogeneous}, could run the procedure in as low as $O(N)$ time in some cases.
 Overall, SMUCE could be used as the first part of intelligent sampling, and the regimes of $\delta_N$ and restrictions on the subsample size $N_1$ needed for intelligent sampling to be consistent could be fleshed out in a similar manner as in this paper.
 However, as BinSeg and WBinSeg are somewhat easier to implement computationally, we chose to perform our analysis with them instead.